 To emphasize the point, an object on the water will float if its downward or gravitational force is less than its upward force or buoyancy.
 In other words, an object floats because its weight is less than the volume of water it pushes aside or displaces.

-That is why a piece of rock will sink in a river, while a much bigger boat will float.
+That is why a piece of rock will sink in a river while a much bigger boat will float.
 Although the rock is heavy, it is very small compared to the river’s volume of water.
 The rock can only displace a small amount of water.
 Its weight is greater than the water volume it displaces, so it sinks.

 How Do Cruise Ships Float?

 While a cruise ship is heavier than a small piece of rock, it can displace a huge amount of water, even more than its weight, along with its cargo.
-That is why they won’t sink like the small piece of rock.
+That is why they won’t sink like a small piece of rock.
 Moreover, boats can float easily and travel smoothly on the water because of their design.

 Scientific Forces Used to Make Boats Float?